 Paint the blocks with matte lavender chalk paint.
 Let dry completely, usually about an hour or two.

-Using the cricut design space.
-Upload the png or svg files.
+Using Cricut design space, upload the png or svg files.
+If not using an SVG, you’ll need to convert them to have a png transparent background.
 Resize them to 2 inches by 2 inches to fit the wood sign.
-Set the machine to cut on vinyl setting.
+Set the machine to cut on the vinyl setting.